Deniliquin 75mm Field Gun

-Deniliquin 75mm Field Gun is a heritage-listed former war memorial and weapon and now war trophy at 72 End Street, Deniliquin, Edward River Council, New South Wales, Australia.
-It was designed and built from 1904 to 1904 by Friedrich Krupp AG.
-It is also known as 75mm Field Gun (moveable heritage item) and 7.5 cm Field Gun Model 1904.
-The property is owned by Deniliquin RSL Club Ltd. It was added to the New South Wales State Heritage Register on 6 March 2015.
+Deniliquin 75mm Field Gun is a heritage-listed artillery piece and war trophy located in Deniliquin, in the Riverina region of New South Wales, Australia.
+It was designed and built during 1904 by Friedrich Krupp AG and captured by Australian forces during the Battle of Beersheba in 1917.
+Now on display at the Deniliquin RSL Club, the gun was added to the New South Wales State Heritage Register on 6 March 2015.
+Heritage documents also refer to it as 75mm Field Gun (moveable heritage item) and 7.5 cm Field Gun Model 1904.